I have made the difficult decision to close the SBI effective 10/16/18. It is time for me to devote more time to my husband, Gary, and my parents.

 The property is not for sale or lease.

-A Short History of the Sebastian Beach Inn
+A Short History of Coppola's Sebastian Beach Inn (SBI)

 The Sebastian Beach Inn is housed in Brevard County’s last remaining Coastal Watch Station that served our nation during World War II.
 The building dates back to pre-war times; unfortunately the submarine watchtower was destroyed by Hurricane Francis in 2004.
 This site, used as a “safe haven” for seafarers from 1903 to shortly after WWII, housed the men that guarded our shores.
 The men who were stationed here were often called upon to row their longboats into treacherous seas to rescue floundering sailors whose ships had encountered misfortune.
 Many schooner captains owed their lives, and the lives of their crew and passengers, to these brave men.
 The Coastal Watch Station was decommissioned after WWII and the Sebastian Beach Inn was born.
 It rapidly became the favorite beachside restaurant and bar for residents and tourists alike.